me-cooper/basic-webserver-template/Readme.md

 # Node.JS - cooper's basic webserver template

 This template provides a simple Node.JS webserver with an user authentication system.
 The auth is realized by a JWT.
 JWT stands for "JSON Web Token", which is a standard format for representing and transmitting data as a JSON object.
-In the context of authentication, a JWT is a token that is issued by a server to a client after the client has successfully authenticated with the server.

 With this template there comes no frontend register option but there is an node script to register and create new users.

 ### What can this template do?

 This template provides a webserver with easy to hook up server routes, a template engine and default middleware to indicate or auth the user.
 Theres also a pre configured `public` folder with sample `.css`, `.js` and `image` files that show how to use it in a template.
+Bootstrap CSS and JS are ready on board to enable quick desiging page.

 More information about the routes and templates can be found in the chapters below.

 ---